 Finally, the background Ly-$\alpha$ flux $J_{\alpha}$ in the presence of both SF and PBH-seeded galaxies is given by

-where $\dot{n}^{\rm SF}_{\nu'}(z)$ is the photon production rate at a frequency $\nu'$ at a redshift z from SF galaxies and $\dot{n}_{\rm PBH}$ is the contribution from the PBHs as mentioned before.
-Further $f^{\rm SF}_{\alpha}$ and $f^{\rm PBH}_{\alpha}$ are the escaping fraction of the Ly-$\alpha$ photons from SF and PBH-seeded galaxies.
-For the sake of simplicity, we assume both of them to be 1.
-Finally, the integration upper limit, $z_{\rm max}$, is calculated using \citep{chatterjee_20}
+where $\dot{n}^{\rm SF}_{\nu'}(z)$ is the photon production rate at a frequency $\nu'$ at a redshift z from SF galaxies and $\dot{n}_{\rm PBH}$ is the contribution from the PBHs, as mentioned before.
+Furthermore, $f^{\rm SF}_{\alpha}$ and $f^{\rm PBH}_{\alpha}$ represent the escaping fraction of the Ly-$\alpha$ photons from the SF and PBH-seeded galaxies.
+For the sake of simplicity, we assumed both to be 1.
+Finally, the integration upper limit, $z_{\rm max}$, was calculated using \citep{chatterjee_20}

 with $\nu_{\alpha}$ denoting the Ly-$\alpha$ frequency.
-The upper frequency cutoff ensures that continuum ionising photons — those that would be absorbed by the neutral IGM — are excluded, since they do not contribute to the production of Ly-$\alpha$ photons in the background.
+The upper frequency cutoff ensures that continuum ionising photons absorbed by the neutral IGM are excluded, since they do not contribute to the production of Ly-$\alpha$ photons in the background.